pgorman/dangerjaunt/dangerjaunt.md

 The type of "lair" dungeons seen in adventure modules is composed of one or two dozen rooms spread over one to three vertical levels, and occupied by a handful of different monster types.
 A megadungeon, on the other hand, descends at least ten levels deep --- each level more perilous than the one above it --- with dozens or hundreds of rooms per level occupied by numerous monster factions.
-Such a dungeon acts as the tentpole of a whole campaign, with players characters returning to the dungeon's depths week after week between rests at a nearby settlement.
+Such a dungeon acts as the centerpiece of a whole campaign, with players characters returning to the dungeon's depths week after week between rests at a nearby settlement.

 - Map and key all or most of the first two or three levels before play begins.
 - Make the maps non-linear, to let the players tackle or bypass areas as they choose.
-- Let players gauge their risk by depth --- dungeon level three generally gives adequate challenges and rewards for a third-level party, for example (though some individual encounters should be exceptionally easy or deadly for their level).
+- Let players gauge their risk by depth --- dungeon level three generally gives adequate challenges and rewards for a third-level party, for example (though include a few exceptionally easy or deadly encounters on each level).
 - Remember vertical movement!
 	- Connect each level to at least one other, besides the levels immediately above and below.
 	- Use sinkholes, slides, ladders, elevators, wells, waterfalls, and chimneys, not only boring stairs!